simeononsecurity/simeononsecurity.ch/content/articles/symantec-vs-mcafee-endpoint-security-showdown/index.en.md

 Endpoint security solutions also typically include **endpoint management and monitoring** capabilities, allowing organizations to manage and monitor endpoints from a central location.
 This provides organizations with greater visibility into endpoint activities and enables them to quickly respond to threats and vulnerabilities.

-In conclusion, **endpoint security** is a critical aspect of **cybersecurity** for all organizations.
+Wrapping up, **endpoint security** is a critical aspect of **cybersecurity** for all organizations.
 With the increasing number of endpoints connected to networks, the potential for **cyber attacks** has increased significantly.
 Endpoint security solutions provide organizations with comprehensive protection against **cyber threats** and vulnerabilities, ensuring that sensitive data and networks remain secure.

 ## Symantec Endpoint Security